zodd18/vim-ocl/README.md

-# vim-ocl + USE language support
+# vim-ocl + USE support

-This is a fork of the original [vim-ocl project](https://github.com/arteymix/vim-ocl.git) which includes syntax highlighting support for the [USE](https://sourceforge.net/projects/useocl/) language.
+This is a fork of the original [vim-ocl project](https://github.com/arteymix/vim-ocl.git) which includes syntax highlighting support for [USE](https://sourceforge.net/projects/useocl/) files (*.use).